 Here’s the replay, as best I can reconstruct it.

-Bugs is sh*t-terrified of the nice male neighbor.
+Bugs is terrified of the nice male neighbor.
 Perhaps he looked like a lion or a hippo or something.
 Would Bugs fight?
-Even despite 400 pounds of bravado, in the safety of Base Camp territory?
+Even despite 400 pounds of bravado, when he’s in the safety of Base Camp territory?
 Not hardly.
 He’d turn and run, hide, climb a tree.

 So that’s what he tried to do.
-But: Bean grabs the leash.
+But: I grabbed the leash.
 Screeeeech.

 OKaaay then.
 Further forward motion halted.
 So the awful lion must be faced – with tooth and claw if need be.